 Hence, we conclude that the inability, in practice, to provide an accurate discontinuous velocity model is why multiples need to be removed before imaging.
 That reality has been the case, is the case, and will remain true for the foreseeable future.
-Multiples need to be removed before velocity analysis and they need to be removed before imaging.
+Thats why multiples need to be removed before imaging.
+Multiples can at times be useful for creating missing primaries, but once the primary is provided, we don't want the multiples themselves involved when we seek to locate and identify structure.